aman78099/Food-Blog/Testing/people's opinion.md

 ### Design
 I added a few pictures and arranged them in a square \
 orientation.
-This made the website looker cooler.
+This made the website look cooler.
 For \
-the background I added a picure that I found online \
+In the background, I added a picture that I found online, \
+which added a food-shaped green silhouettes \
-which added food shaped out as the background.
+as the background.

 ### Development
-I kept the photos nice and clean and using the css code. \
+I kept the photos nice and clean, and using the CSS code. \
-I firstly had to import the pictures from online and move \
+I first had to import the pictures from online and move \
-it to my Food Blog folder.
+them to my Food Blog folder.
 I was then able to orientate \
 by using margin left and margin top to move the picture \
 to a specific spot.
-For the background I imported the \
+For the background, I imported the \
-picture again into my Food Blog folder and using css \
+picture again into my Food Blog folder and used CSS \
 I set it up as my background and centered it.

 ### Testing
-When Interviewing others for their feedback someone commented \
+When interviewing others for their feedback, someone \
-that the website looked too simple and.
-They explained how \
+commented that the website looked too simple.
+They explained \
-the background was fairly simple and loocked plain.
-They also \
+how the background was fairly simple and looked plain.
-stated that the images are organsied in a unpleasing way.
 They \
+also stated that the images are organized in an unpleasant way, \
-also said that when you resize the tab, the images go all over the \
+and they said that when you resize the tab, the images go all \
-place and looked wonky.
-It would be better if the images were to \
+over the place and look wonky.
+It would be better if the images \
-also chnage size depending on the size of the tab.
+were also to change size depending on the size of the tab.

 ### Improved
-I partially agree with them as the images to need a rework, \
+I partially agree with them as the images do need a rework. \
-however, the background is prefectly fine.
+However, the background is perfectly fine.
 I think that the \
-background is sutible because it is simply and it goes well \
+background is suitable because it is simple and it goes well \
-with the rest of little details like text, buttons and images. \
+with the rest of the little details like text, buttons, and images. \
-It also shows the main theme and goes with the colours palette. \
+It also shows the main theme and goes with the colour palette. \
 However, I agree that the images need to be fixed.
 To fix the \
-images, I added grids and added minimum and maximum so that \
+images, I added grids and added minimum and maximum \
-the images would change according to the size of screen. \
+values so that the images would change according to the size \
-The grid also made it easier to orientate the images into \
+of the screen.
+The grid also made it easier to orientate the \
-a clean square format.
-I also added borders and make the \
+images into a clean square format.
+I also added radius borders, \
-image responsive to make it fun and intriguing.
+and made the images responsive to make it fun and intriguing.

 ---------------------------------------------------------

 ### Design
-I had Arial as my family font for my buttons, text and search \
+I had Arial as my family font for my buttons, text, and search \
 bar.
 It made everything easy to read and gave a clean look. \
-I thought it went well with the buttons and search bar so I \
+I thought it went well with the buttons and search bar, so I \
 chose Arial.
 Even though Arial is not a fancy font, I thought \
 that it would be better to use a more readable font.

 ### Development
-To simply use Arial I used css and typed family-font: Arial, \
+To simply use Arial, I used CSS and typed family-font: Arial, \
-This changed the default font to Arial and made it easier \
+this changed the default font to Arial and made it easier \
 for me to read.

 ### Testing
-When I came across Rehan's prespective about the website, \
+When I came across Rehan's perspective about the website, \
-he pointed that the buttons, text and the search bar \
+He pointed out that the buttons, text, and the search bar \
 looked bland.
 He added that it looked simple.
 To improve \
 it, he suggested to change the font because it gave a \
-simple and easy look, however that was my original plan.
+simple and easy look, however, that was my original plan.

 ### Improved
-After a lot of thought I finally realised that it was too \
+After a lot of thought, I finally realised that it was too \
 simple and made everything look weird in a way.
 I decided to \
-fix the issue by importing the lobster font to my html \
+fix the issue by importing the lobster font to my HTML \
 website.
-This improved the overall look of website and made \
+This improved the overall look of the website and made \
-everything less bland and created an intriguing food place look.
+Everything less bland and created an intriguing food place look.

 ---------------------------------------------------------

 ### conculsion
-These changes were essential for my website to create a unqinue \
+These changes were essential for my website to create a unique \
 and appetizing look.
-I used html, css and javsrcipt to create \
+I used HTML, CSS, and JavaScript to create \
-the final look.
-The user can now toggle through pages with out \
+The final look.
+The user can now toggle through pages without \
-being disapointed, read fancy text and look at the scrumptious \
+being disappointed, read fancy text, and look at the scrumptious \
 pictures of food.
-These ideas were inspired by people's thought \
+These ideas were inspired by people's thoughts \
-about the website.
+About the website.